Summer Beer Patios

 Ninkasi Better Living Room

 The Ninkasi Better Living Room welcomes craft beer drinkers to explore spacious outdoor seating and two different bars for counter service.
 Along with their usual line up and seasonal releases, the Better Living Room is pouring more limited releases and experimental beers brewed in their 5-barrel Pilot Brewery.
+Pair one of Ninkasi's famous IPAs with a meal from their updated food menu that features burgers, sandwiches, and salads.

 Hop Valley Brewing Company Eugene